 - Meaningful Look: For the same reason as Facial Dialogue.

-- No Name Given: None of the characters have been given "canon" names.
+- Nameless Narrative: None of the characters have been given "canon" names.

 - Psychic Children: The heroine is able to sense bullying at a distance before it happens and as of story #4 is capable of forcibly projecting empathy onto a bully.